mnbpdx/text-manipulation-react/README.md

 ## Local Deployment Instructions

-Follow these steps to run your React app locally:
+Follow these steps to run this React app locally:

 1. **Clone the repository**